/>

 (Number)

-LABOR AND HUMAN RIGHTS Over 98.8 % of Imtron production sites audited in financial year 2022/23
+LABOR AND HUMAN RIGHTS 98.4 % of IMTRON production sites audited in financial year 2023/24

 Ratings, initiatives and networks